2017–18 Blackburn Rovers F.C. season: March

-On 3 March Rovers announced that young Canadian midfielder Ben Paton had signed his 1st professional contract, until 2019.
+On 3 March Rovers announced that young Canadian midfielder Ben Paton had signed his first professional contract, until 2019.

-On 16 March Rovers announced that young attacking midfielder Jack Vale had signed his 1st professional contract, until 2020.
+On 16 March Rovers announced that young attacking midfielder Jack Vale had signed his first professional contract, until 2020.

-On 20 March Rovers announced that young defender Lewis Thompson had signed his 1st professional contract, until 2019.
+On 20 March Rovers announced that young defender Lewis Thompson had signed his first professional contract, until 2019.

 April

-On 3 April Rovers trio David Raya, Charlie Mulgrew & Bradley Dack have all been included in the EFL League One Team of the Year.
+On 3 April Rovers trio David Raya, Charlie Mulgrew and Bradley Dack have all been included in the EFL League One Team of the Year.

 On 15 April Rovers star Bradley Dack has been named as the League One Player of the Year.

-On 18 April Rovers players Bradley Dack, Charlie Mulgrew, Danny Graham & Amari'i Bell were announced in the PFA League One Team of the Year.
+On 18 April Rovers players Bradley Dack, Charlie Mulgrew, Danny Graham and Amari'i Bell were announced in the PFA League One Team of the Year.

 On 20 April Rovers U23 were crowned champions of the Premier League 2 Division 2.

 On 24 April Rovers won promotion back to the Championship, following a 1–0 at Doncaster Rovers.